 Yoga for Beginners Workshop

-If you are just beginning (or re-beginning) your journey into Yoga, this Workshop Series is for you!
-Jen Mast and Jenny Meshna will guide you in building your Yoga practice from the ground up.
+If you are just beginning (or re-beginning) your journey into Yoga, this Yoga For Beginners Workshop is perfect for you!
+Jen Mast and Karen O’Neil will guide you in building your Yoga practice from the ground up.
 Each posture will be taught in a way that allows the student to develop a strong, healthy, safe and mindful Yoga practice.
 Yoga has so many benefits, and you will gain confidence in heading to yoga classes on RCY’s weekly schedule!
 Get off to a safe and fun start in this Yoga For Beginners Workshop!

 - Introduce and explore the basic postures of Vinyasa Flow Yoga

-- Teach you to effectively use breath to enhance your practice
+- Effectively use breath to enhance your practice

 - Familiarize you with Patanjali’s 8 Limbs of Yoga